Ambient Diffusion Posterior Sampling: Solving Inverse Problems with Diffusion Models Trained on Corrupted Data: Method

 In the multi-coil MRI setting, the acquisition involves collecting measurements of an image directly in the spatial frequency, known as $k$-space, from a set of spatially localized coils.
 Mathematically, there are $N_{\mathrm{c}}$ coils, each of which gives measurements:

-where $\vx$ is the (complex-valued) image of interest, $S_i$ represents the coil-sensitivity profile of the $i^{th}$ coil, $\mathcal F$ is the (2-D or 3-D) Fourier transform, $P$ represents the Fourier subsampling operator and $\vw_i$ is complex-valued Gaussian i.i.d noise.
-For simplicity in this work, we assume that we work in the noiseless case and we point the reader to the works of \citet{aali2023solving,kawar2023gsure} for approaches that handle the noisy case.
+where $\vx$ is the (complex-valued) image of interest, $S_i$ represents the coil-sensitivity profile of the $i^{th}$ coil, $\mathcal F$ is the Fourier transform, $P$ represents the Fourier subsampling operator and $\vw_i$ is complex-valued Gaussian i.i.d noise.
+We assume the noiseless case and we point the reader to~\citet{daras2023consistent,aali2023solving,kawar2023gsure} for approaches that handle the noisy case.

 For the discrete approximation of the continuous signal as an image $\vx$ $\in$ $C^{n}$, the composition of $P, \mathcal F, S_i$ can be written as a matrix $A_i \in C^{m \times n}$, where the number of measurements, $m$, depends on the subsampling operator $P$.
 It is common to denote with $R$ the ratio $\frac{n}{m}$, which is known as the acceleration factor.
 At inference time (i.e., for a new patient), we typically want to acquire data with a high acceleration factor because this reduces scan time and patient discomfort.